jzabroski/Home/Finance/README.md

 - Cars at 60,000 miles tend to require a lot of maintenance.
 YourMechanic.com mobile site has good visual plot of maintenance over time.
 - Never buy a BMW v8.
 Known issues going back to 2004 that they have never fixed.
 People who buy BMW v8 have money to do so brand new, and then afte the 4 year, 50k mile warranty, they dump it on whoever comes next.
 Don't be that person that gets dumped on.

+# Inspection
+- Must be done within 7 days of purchase, not 7 days of registration.
+Watch out for dealers that play tricks with the date you purchase VS. Date you take possession.
+- SEMASAN has detailed emissions laws by state https://www.semasan.com/resources/vehicle-emissions-inspection-requirements-and-exemptions-state

+# Title
+- Never buy a car with history in Mississippi.
+After 1 year as a rebuilt title the car is eligible for a clean title.
+All those cars from flooding of the Mississippi River with flood damage?
+Yup.
+Bought at auction, held for a year, and sold with a clean title

 ## Warranty

 - Powertrain